Our perfumers create SC Johnson fragrances from an exclusive palette that includes only the best ingredient choices.

 Phenylmethanol (commonly called Benzyl Alcohol)

 This is a question that’s best discussed with your doctor based on your personal situation.
-What we can tell you is that some allergies – such as to pollen, pet dander and mold – may be positively affected by the use of some of our cleaning products in the home.
+What we can tell you is that some allergies – such as to pollen, pet dander and mould – may be positively affected by the use of some of our cleaning products in the home.
 People with these types of allergies also should not experience allergic symptoms from our air care products.
 Additionally, our North American fragrances are formulated to not contain peanut or tree nut derived ingredients.
 However, some individuals may have allergies to certain fragrance ingredients.
 In these cases, we recommend that you contact our consumer help line prior to using SC Johnson products, and they can help you determine which ones would be best for you.
 You can reach them at 800-558-5252.

 Consumers tell us they love fragrances, because they do so much to make a home special.
-They can freshen the air, eliminate odors or provide that just-cleaned ambiance that many want.
+They can freshen the air, eliminate odours or provide that just-cleaned ambiance that many want.
 We do make a few fragrance free products for people who prefer them, but most of our testing shows that the majority of people love fragranced household products.

 Our exact fragrance formulas are kind of like an award-winning secret family recipe – we keep them in the family because that way no other company can mimic our great scents.
 But that said, we DO share our full fragrance palette, meaning you can review all the ingredients we might use in a fragrance to look for any that about which you might have a particular concern.
 And if we use an ingredient you’re concerned about, you can call us at 1-800-558-5252 for recommendations about specific products that might be best for you.